Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR3 - Category: Testing - AVM Compliance Tests

-Modules **MUST** implement implement AVM compliance tests that ensure compliance to AVM specifications.
+Modules **MUST** pass all tests that ensure compliance to AVM specifications.
 These tests **MUST** pass before a module version can be published.

 {{< hint type=important >}}